Mae Boren Axton: Music career

 By the early to mid-1950s, Mae had developed a number of connections in the music industry.
 The best-known of these was music executive, song publisher, and songwriter Fred Rose (famous for his work with Hank Williams).
-She also became a songwriting partner with Jacksonville musicians Tommy Durden and Glen Reeves.
+She also became a songwriting partner with Jacksonville musicians Tommy Durden and Glenn Reeves.
 During this time, Boren also worked as a radio announcer and music promoter.

 Boren is credited with writing approximately 200 songs.
 Artists who recorded her early compositions include Perry Como and Ernest Tubb.
-In 1983, Mae also discovered a young Tiffany Darwish singing country songs at the Palomino Club in Los Angeles.
+She assisted in managing the music and acting career of her son Hoyt Axton throughout the 1970s and '80s.
+In 1983, Mae discovered a young Tiffany Darwish singing country songs at the Palomino Club in Los Angeles.
 Mae brought the singer to Nashville, and soon afterwards Tiffany would set a record for the youngest female artist to top the Billboard charts with a debut album.
+Boren was also instrumental in getting Blake Shelton started in Nashville music industry in the early 1990s.
 Since 1998, The Academy of Country Music (ACM) has presented the Mae Boren Axton Service Award to "an outstanding country music artist, duo/group or industry leader in recognition of years of dedication and service to the Academy of Country Music."
 Recipients include Paul Moore, Barry Adelman, Bob Kingsley, Reba McEntire and Keith Urban.

 "Heartbreak Hotel"

-Boren was the link between Elvis Presley and RCA Victor.
+In her autobiography, Country Singers as I Know 'Em, Boren purported to be the link between Elvis Presley and RCA Victor.
 She introduced a 19-year-old Presley to Colonel Tom Parker after a performance in Jacksonville, FL.
 She worked on behalf of Bob Neal to promote Presley and pressured RCA Victor's Nashville division head Stephen H. Sholes to sign Presley.
 In 1955 Boren co-wrote the Elvis Presley hit-song "Heartbreak Hotel" with Tommy Durden.
 Durden presented the idea to Mae Axton from a newspaper article he had read in which criminal and painter Alvin Krolik said, "This is the story of a person who walked a lonely street."
 It was Boren who suggested there be a Heartbreak Hotel at the end of the man's lonely street, thus creating Elvis' first #1 record and one of the greatest rock and roll hits.

 Death

-In 1997 at the age of 82, Mae drowned in her hot tub at her home in Hendersonville, Tennessee, after an apparent heart attack.
+On April 9, 1997, aged 82, Mae suffered a heart attack and drowned in her hot tub at her home in Hendersonville, Tennessee.